isomerpages/mlaw-marketingshopfront/_about-singapore/3-guide-to-setting-up-your-business-in-singapore.md

 The following are basic legislative acts that may be of interest to parties keen on setting up business in Singapore.

 ### Setting up Business
 There are a few options foreign companies can choose from when setting up business in Singapore.

+**Financial services**

+The [MAS](https://www.mas.gov.sg/) website provides an overview on the finance landscape here.
+Most businesses start with opening a corporate bank account.
+In Singapore, established local banks operate alongside international brand names.
+Different banks offer their own unique set of advantages.
+To choose the right bank for your business, refer to [MAS’ financial instituitions directory](https://eservices.mas.gov.sg/fid) for a list of local and international banks operating in Singapore.

 **Branch of Foreign Company**